Things I’d Like To See (Or See Them Make)

-Dual head chronograph.
+Multiple head chronographs.
 A quality chronograph with 2 sets of sky screens that would allow simultaneous "muzzle" and down range velocities that would work at up to 600 yards or more.
-Wireless if possible down range.
+Preferably wireless.

 An improved true WYSIWYG web authoring application similar to MS's old Front Page that would be easy and intuitive to use and that generated tight HTML code rather than pages of bloated code, and that would allow easy image handling and table creation/updating within the program.

 An additional size flat rate Priority Mail package between the size of the "small" and "medium" boxes.

 I'd like to see the following ammunition offered.

 .22 Hornet (or even better a K-Hornet) Rimless.
 All the fun of the Hornet in a rimless case for better feeding in bolt action rifles.
 Of course the .221 Rem Fireball can do this job nicely too and has a .223 case diameter, but hey, everyone's introducing new cartridges.
 Maybe a slightly shorter cased Fireball in keeping with all the rage about "super short" cartridges.
 With a 45 gr bullet the Hornet gets you about 2600 fs, the "K" Hornet gives you about 2900 fs, and the .221 gets you 3300.
 The .22 TCM might be interesting in a compact little rifle too.
 The 5.7 FN does not qualify here.

 .25 Rimfire 60 gr loaded to .22WRM pressures this would be a nice alternative to the .17 RF rounds for those who prefer heavy bullets.